Giuliano Giannichedda: Club career

-Born in Pontecorvo, Frosinone, Giannichedda started his senior career with A.S.
-Sora Calcio 1907 in the fourth division, promoting to the third level at the end of the second of his three years.
-In the 1995 summer, he moved straight to the Serie A with Udinese Calcio, playing an average of 30 league games during his last four seasons at the Stadio Friuli; in 2000, he won the UEFA Intertoto Cup.
+Born in Pontecorvo, Frosinone, Giannichedda started his senior career with Sora in the fourth division, promoting to the third level at the end of the second of his three years.
+In the summer of 1995, he moved straight to the Serie A with Udinese, playing an average of 30 league games during his last four seasons at the Stadio Friuli; in 2000, he won the UEFA Intertoto Cup.

-Giannichedda signed with S.S.
-Lazio for the 2001–02 campaign.
+Giannichedda signed with Lazio for the 2001–02 campaign.
 He was regularly played as a starter during his four-year spell, winning the 2004 edition of the Coppa Italia.

-In 2005 summer, Giannichedda left Rome and joined Juventus FC, where he struggled for playing time under manager Fabio Capello, often being deployed as a substitute along with Manuele Blasi behind starters Emerson and Patrick Vieira.
+In the summer of 2005, Giannichedda left Rome and joined Juventus, where he struggled for playing time under manager Fabio Capello, often being deployed as a substitute along with Manuele Blasi behind starters Emerson and Patrick Vieira.
 He only made 24 overall appearances in his first year, winning the league title; the team was stripped of the accolade, however, due to the club's involvement in the 2006 Italian football scandal and, as a result, was also relegated.

 Giannichedda stayed with Juve for 2006–07, nonetheless.
 In that season, where the Serie B championship was conquered, he was coached by one of his idols, Didier Deschamps.

-Giannichedda retired in June 2008 at nearly 34 years of age, after one unassuming campaign with A.S.
-Livorno Calcio, featuring in less than a quarter of the matches and suffering top flight relegation.
+Giannichedda retired in June 2008 at nearly 34 years of age, after one unassuming campaign with Livorno, featuring in less than a quarter of the matches and suffering top flight relegation.